 The more your content gets repinned, the better it will perform in Pinterests Smart Feed, which leads to even more repins and views by people using Pinterest search.

 Before you know it, your pin has spread like wild fire reaching thousands of people.

 Pretty exciting isn’t it?

 Keep an eye on your pins by monitoring your Pinterest Analytics frequently.
-Read this article to learn more about using Pinterest Analytics in your business marketing and traffic growth strategy.
+Read this to learn more about using Pinterest Analytics in your business marketing and traffic growth strategy.

 #3.
 Automation of pinning (aka pins on autopilot)